Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Results

 \subsection{Enhanced star formation in AGN-hosting dwarf galaxies}

 Our simulations reveal a striking and counterintuitive result: AGN feedback enhances rather than suppresses global star formation in starburst dwarf galaxies.
-Fig. 1 shows the evolution of SFR (left panel) and the radial profiles of the mass density of new stars (right panel) for different models.
+Fig.~\ref{SFR_newstar} shows the evolution of SFR (left panel) and the radial profiles of the mass density of new stars (right panel) for different models.
+The mass density of new stars is calculated through the time integration of eq.~(\ref{sf}) over the entire simulation duration (500 Myr) at each radius.
 As shown in the figure, models incorporating both AGN and SN feedback ({\tt\string fullFB} and {\tt\string fullFB (inflow)}) consistently maintain higher star formation rates compared to their counterparts with only SN feedback ({\tt\string SNonly} and {\tt\string SNonly (inflow)}).
 The {\tt \string fullFB (inflow)} simulation sustains an SFR of $\sim 2.4\,\mathrm{M_{\odot}\,yr^{-1}}$ -- approximately 25\% higher than the $\sim 1.9\,\mathrm{M_{\odot}\,yr^{-1}}$ in {\tt \string SNonly (inflow)}.
 These elevated SFRs (1.9-2.4 $\mathrm{M_{\odot}\,yr^{-1}}$) relative to the dwarf galaxy stellar mass ($1.5 \times 10^9 \mathrm{M_{\odot}}$) clearly place our simulated systems in the starburst regime.

 The radial distribution of newly formed stellar mass (Fig.~\ref{SFR_newstar}, right panel) reveals that this enhancement is spatially structured: AGN feedback suppresses star formation in the central $\lesssim 50\,\mathrm{pc}$ region (due to localized heating and gas expulsion) but significantly enhances it throughout the galactic disk (from $\sim 50\,\mathrm{pc}$ to $1.5\,\mathrm{kpc}$).
 Importantly, this enhancement cannot be attributed simply to differences in gas reservoirs, as the total gas mass and cool gas mass in AGN feedback simulations exceed those without AGN by only 3\% -- 8\%, differences of which are too small to explain the observed 25\% increase in star formation.